Skip to content

 Create an automation

-You can create rules based on various conditions, including task completion, form field answers, and approval decisions (from Approve/Reject steps).
+Automation rules can be created based on various conditions including task completion, form field answers, and approval decisions from Approve/Reject steps.

 Example scenario: In an Employee Onboarding process, you want to display different steps based on whether the new hire is a “Field worker” or an “Office worker”.

-Follow these steps to set up the automation for the example scenario:
+Follow these steps to configure the automation for the example scenario:

 1. Create the template: Start building your “Employee Onboarding” template.
 Step 1 should collect basic information.
 Make Step 2 “Field Training” and Step 3 “Office Orientation”.